 The NAD received a special gift during a presentation: a large portrait of the first president of the division, Charles E. Bradford.
 The painting was done by the well-known artist Nathan Greene, who had been commissioned by one of the large Adventist hospital systems, Advent Health, in recognition of Bradford’s dedication to health ministries and service on the board of the organization.

 The most compelling moment of the day came just before lunch when a former Lutheran pastor shared about the spiritual journey that recently led him to become an Adventist pastor instead.
-Pastor Robb Carr is currently serving in the Rocky Mountain Conference and shared the improbable story of how he had come to the Adventist faith through a long series of events that included being witnessed to by the Adventist pianist that played at his Lutheran services.
+Pastor Robb Carr is currently serving in the Rocky Mountain Conference and shared the improbable story of how he had come to the Adventist faith through a long series of events that included being witnessed to by the Adventist pianist who played at his Lutheran services.

 Ministry Reports